parsiya/parsiya.net/content/post/2015-07-26-image-popup-and-octopress.markdown

 **Update**: I have migrated the blog to [Hugo](https://gohugo.io) and I do not use this anymore.
 However, it is still in the repository.

 I finally realized that I need an image popup plugin.
 The image plugins that I usually use do not support this.
 They are fine for normal images but not for larger ones.
-When I see an screenshot of a tool, I want to be able to zoom in.
+When I see a screenshot of a tool, I want to be able to zoom in.
 In my quest I looked at a few plugins and methods and finally decided to use [https://github.com/ctdk/octopress-image-popup][original repo].
 It creates resized thumbnails automatically and the installation procedure is short and simple.

 However, it did not work for me out of the box.
 I created a test post with just an image and while the plugin worked, there are things that I did not like about it.